-Why horses have dull coats!
+Why do horses have dull coats?

 - It’s part genetics.
 Some horses have a thicker coat, coarser hair, lighter color.
 Grays are hard to get shiny, heck, they are hard to get truly clean.
 Stallions are blessed with more shine to their coats because of their hormones, so mares and geldings are typically not so mirror-like.
 Some breeds are also not super shiny, not everyone can be an Akhal-Teke.
 As much as I love the Icelandic horses, they are super fuzzy and not so shiny.

 All winter he looks blah.
 But the unclipped coat will do that!

 - The dullness factor is also partially due to your horse’s environment.
 Is it winter, and he’s fuzzy?
 Is it winter and he’s clipped and a bit dull?
 Are his living quarters dusty, sandy, or even muddy?
 Does he live in a giant paddock of fantastic dust and dirt?

 - Add to this your grooming habits.
 Are you more “ignore it and it will eventually go away” type of horse groom, or do you consider daily grooming to be an hour-long session – each side?

 But what about what’s going on inside your horse?
 A few things can influence how your horse looks on the outside.

 - Your horse’s diet must be balanced for his age, exercise level, hay quality and type, access to pasture, past medical history, the type of soil he lives on, the list goes on.
 Dietary imbalances reduce performance and appearance!